How to Decorate with Family Pictures

 Old family pictures are charming and must be hung on the walls for all to enjoy.

 Decorating with family pictures can seem a little daunting, but it really isn’t too hard when you know a few tricks.
-I have seen many a worthwhile photograph go unappreciated because of fear of not knowing how to put it up on the wall.
-So, to avoid this tragedy, here are some tips to selecting photographs and frames, and arranging and actually hanging them on the wall.
+Here are some tips to selecting photographs and frames, and arranging and actually hanging them on the wall.

-One of the most meaningful decorating ideas I have seen was really old family photos hung on the wall.
+One of the most meaningful decorating ideas is old, vintage family photos hanging on the wall.
 Don’t limit yourself to most recent family photos, although those are good too – go way back.
 Talk to Grandma and see if you can get images of her and Grandpa when they were young.
 Even baby pictures can be interesting to put up.
 Family history photos are a great way to remind you and your family of their roots.
-I am inspired when I look at my family’s historic photographs, it’s fun to identify who inherited whose smile, nose or freckles.

 Frames

-I have found that I love the look of different frames in a cluster.
-It would help though if they were all the same color or at least the same value, but that’s up to you.
 After you have selected your photos and had them printed or copied—preferably by a professional because they will look better—go to a thrift store and see what frames they have that will fit your pictures.
-Remember that you are looking at the frame, not the nasty print from the ‘90’s that’s inside the frame.
+Remember that you are looking at the frame, not the print from the ‘90’s that’s inside the frame.
 Also, keep in mind that most frames can be painted.Brown Picture Frames

 Once you have your frames, decide if you want to paint them.
-I think black is a fantastic color for picture frames and gives mix-n-match frames a classy look.
+Black is a fantastic color for picture frames and gives mix-n-match frames a classy look.
 You may paint your frames any way you like.
-I think you will find that lining them up on newspaper and spray painting them is going to be fastest.
-But again, it’s up to you.
+Lining them up on newspaper and spray painting them is going to be fastest.

-A cluster or grouping of pictures is the most daunting project to me.
+A cluster or grouping of pictures can be the most daunting project.
 The frames are usually different shapes and sizes and there is generally some challenge in the way, like a thermostat device.
-Thankfully other people have thought these things through and have created guidelines for people like me who have been doing this the hard way for years.
+Photos can be arranged by style, subject, side of the family, or any other theme that stands out to you.

 Hanging Photos